 current works in progress

-The “Sleep” pieces were birthed during a season of hibernation.
-During the Christmas holidays, when the sacchrine joy-agenda dredged up past loss and all of it was just too loud and painful, I purposefully made my world small and quiet and still.
-In this hibernation, the only music I was able to listen to was Max Richter’s hypnotic "Sleep."
-The therapeutic effect of this composition was two-fold.
+The effect of listening to this intriguing and sonically gorgeous music during a difficult season was two-fold.
 As I listened and slipped into the hypnogogic state, the hypnotic, sedative rhythms coaxed awake my soundly-sleeping grief so I could compassionately acknowledge it, and then its gentle beauty provided a balm and comfort for that pain.
-Hibernating feels almost like death.
-So quiet, so dark, so still.
+Hibernating is almost like death—so quiet, so dark and cold, so still.
 But the heartbeat is evidence of life.
-The work I'm creating in this "Sleep/Wake" collection is that life, the most heart(beat)felt poured onto canvas.
+The work I'm creating in my SLEEP collection is that life poured out on canvas.

 THE SLEEP WORKS